 Spectrum Connect Virtual Ambassador

-Join us on March 17 at 6:00 PM EST for an engaging virtual gathering designed for professionals who want to make a meaningful impact in the autism community.
+Join us on August 11 at 7:00 PM EST for an engaging virtual gathering designed for professionals who want to make a meaningful impact in the autism community.
 Spectrum Autism Support Group is launching its 2026 Virtual Ambassador initiative and invites community-minded professionals to engage in a purposeful, high-impact conversation.

 Spectrum Connect: The Virtual Ambassador Launch – Professionals for Purpose is designed for executives, entrepreneurs, and professionals who are interested in leveraging their influence, networks, and leadership to strengthen support systems for individuals and families impacted by autism.